gustavnavar/Grid.Blazor/docs/dotnetcore/Quick_start.md

 EmptyText | Setup the text displayed for all empty items in the grid | Html.Grid(Model).EmptyText(' - ');
 WithGridItemsCount | Allows the grid to show items count | Html.Grid(Model).WithGridItemsCount();
 SetRowCssClasses | Setup specific row css classes | Html.Grid(Model).SetRowCssClasses(item => item.Customer.IsVip ? "success" : string.Empty);
+SetDirection | Allows the grid to be show in right to left direction | Html.Grid(Model).SetDirection(GridDirection.RTL);

 For more documentation about column options, please see: [Custom columns](Custom_columns.md).